 Now that WPForms has been installed and activated, you can go ahead and click on WPForms » Add New to get started.

-You’ll now see a list of pre-built form templates you can choose from.
-Give a name to your form and hover over the Donation Form template to click the ‘Create a Donation Form’ button.
+You’ll now see a library of pre-built form templates you can choose from.
+Give a name to your form and hover over the Donation Form template to click the ‘Use Template’ button.

 You’ll see a popup reminder that says ‘Don’t Forget: Click the Payments tab to configure your payment provider.’
 Go ahead and click the ‘Close’ button.

 The donation form template includes fields for: